Western Canada’s newest farmer-funded research organization has elected its first executive committee.

 “We have seen excellent results in variety development thanks to farmer investment and we anticipate the development of new, high-performing varieties that result in better returns and increased competitiveness for farmers.”

-The formation of the CWRC follows a decision by provincial wheat commissions to switch to a single wheat check-off that coincided with the end of the Western Canadian Deduction (WCD) on July 31, 2017.
+The formation of the CWRC follows a decision by provincial wheat commissions to switch to a single wheat check-off that coincided with the end of the end of the Western Canadian Deduction (WCD) on July 31, 2017.

 Under the previous check-off structure, the Western Grains Research Foundation was responsible for managing core wheat breeding agreements through WCD funding.